IsaacScript/isaacscript/docs/example-mod.md

 ## 8) Getting the Number of Green Candles

-Let's get rid of the `Isaac.DebugString()` call and set up a new function for applying the green candle effect:
+Instead of sending messages to the log, let's set up a new function for applying the green candle effect:

 ```ts
 function postUpdate() {